Struggling to get interviews?

 - LinkedIn profile (optional)

-Your resume summary offers an opportunity to make a strong first impression.
-This 2–4 sentence paragraph at the beginning of your resume states your key skills and immediate career goals.
+Your resume summary is a 2–4 sentence paragraph at the top of your resume.
+It states your key skills and relevant career goals.

 Biology major with hands-on laboratory research experience and strong analytical skills seeking an entry-level data analyst position.
 Proficient in Excel, R, and statistical analysis through academic coursework and a summer research internship.
 Eager to apply scientific methodology and data interpretation skills to help organizations make evidence-based decisions.

-Fortunately, many recruiters value more than just traditional work experience: in fact, 65% of recruiters would consider hiring candidates with relevant skills even if they lack work experience.
+That’s why 65% of recruiters say they will consider hiring candidates with relevant skills even if they lack work experience.

 Research Intern